suntiago/getpermission/README.md

                         }
                     }
 ```
-解决Android 6.0+ 动态权限获取问题
+##Step 1.
-Step 1.
 Add the JitPack repository to your build file
 Add it in your root build.gradle at the end of repositories:

 	allprojects {